 Provide all of the relevant details:

-Name: Provide a meaningful name to the Allowance so you will easily remember.
+Name: Provide a meaningful name to the Allowance so you will easily remember it.

 Permanent: Tick this checkbox to attach it directly to Staff e.g. First Aid Certificate could be a permanent allowance for a Staff member if they have the correct certification.

-External ID: If you are connecting to an external platform such as a payroll system (e.g. MYOB) enter the relevant category or Job ID.
+External ID: If you are connecting to MYOB enter the relevant category or Job ID.

 Tip!
 Don't forget to click on the Save button.

-The categories relating to each allowance is known as a Unit.
+The categories relating to each allowance are known as a Unit.

 Km is typically used for Mileage allowance.
-If you want to pay your staff mileage attach this allowance tp a shift
+If you want to pay your staff mileage to attach this allowance to a shift

-Override award: This will allow you to override payitem calculated by system based on carers Paygroup.
+Override award: This will allow you to override the pay item calculated by the system based on carers Playgroup.

 Override hours: Typically used for On-call, Sleepover or Excursions shifts.
-For example, if a Sleepover shift is 8 hours but for timesheet purposes we want to set carer hours down to 1, then use this unit and set value section to 1.
+For example, if a Sleepover shift is 8 hours but for timesheet purposes, we want to pay the carer a fixed amount, then use this unit and set the value section to 1.

 Program Cost: Typically used for Expense allowance.

-One-off: If you wish to included it within timesheet regardless, then One-off is appropriate allowance.
+One-off: If you wish to include it within the timesheet regardless, then One-off is an appropriate allowance.